-They are supported by the Research Integrity and Governance Committee, (chaired by Pro Vice-Chancellor for Research and Innovation Professor David Sampson) and the Research Integrity and Governance Office (RIGO).
+They are supported by the Research Integrity and Governance Committee and the Research Integrity and Governance Office (RIGO).

 I am currently Professor of Sociology and Associate Dean for Research and Innovation for the Faculty of Arts and Social Sciences.
 I have previously held roles as Head of the Department of Sociology (2012-16) and Associate Dean for the Doctoral College (2017-19).
-I am editor-in-chief of Sociology, an executive editor of the British Journal of Sociology of Education, co-editor of the 'Research into Higher Education' book series, a member of Governing Council of the Society for Research into Higher Education, and a member of the education sub-panel for REF 2021.
+I am editor-in-chief of Sociology, an executive editor of the British Journal of Sociology of Education, co-editor of the 'Research into Higher Education' book series, a member of Governing Council of the Society for Research into Higher Education, and a member of ESRC Council.
+I was also a member of the education sub-panel for REF 2021.

 Dan graduated as a veterinarian from the University of Cambridge, UK, with an intercalated MA in zoology in 2002.
 After a period in mixed and second opinion exotic animal veterinary practice he completed an MSc in Wild Animal Health in London in 2005.
 He then undertook a PhD working at Cambridge University, the APHA and CDC Atlanta USA, on zoonotic viral diseases of wildlife.